Straight-six engine: Australia

 From the 1950s to the 2010s, many cars produced in Australia were powered by a straight-six engine.

 Holden's first car, the 1948 Holden 48-215 sedan, was powered by the Holden 'grey' motor, an overhead valve petrol engine.
-This engine was replaced by the Holden 'red' motor, which was produced from 1963 to 1980 and in turn followed by the 1980-1984 Holden 'blue' motor.
-The final locally produced Holden straight-six was the 1984-1986 Holden 'black' motor, which was initially replaced by the Japanese-built Nissan RB30 engine, before Holden switched to a locally-built V6 engine.
+This engine was replaced by the Holden 'red' motor, which was produced from 1963 to 1980 and in turn followed by the 1980–1984 Holden 'blue' motor.
+The final locally produced Holden straight-six was the 1984–1986 Holden 'black' motor, which was initially replaced by the Japanese-built Nissan RB30 engine before Holden switched to a locally-built V6 engine.

 Ford produced straight-six engines for the longest time of any Australian manufacturer.
 In 1960, the Ford Falcon large sedan was introduced with a locally-built version of the American Ford Straight-6 overhead valve engine.
 In 1998, these engines were upgraded to a single overhead camshaft design.
 This was followed in 2002 by the Ford Barra dual overhead camshaft engine in 2002, which was produced in both naturally aspirated and turbocharged versions.
 The Ford Barra engine remained in use until Ford Australia ceased local production in 2016.

-The Chrysler Valiant was introduced in 1962, powered by the American Chrysler Slant 6.
-In 1970, the Valiant switched over to the Chrysler Hemi-6 overhead valve engine, an Australia-only engine that was produced until Chrysler Australia ceased production of large cars in 1981.
+The Chrysler Valiant was introduced in 1962, powered by the American Chrysler Slant-6.
+In 1970, the Valiant switched to the Chrysler Hemi-6 overhead valve engine, an Australia-only engine that was produced until Chrysler Australia ceased production of large cars in 1981.

-The 1962-1965 Austin Freeway and Wolseley 24/80 large sedans were powered by BMC Australia's Blue Streak overhead valve petrol engine.
-This was followed by the six-cylinder versions of the BMC E-series overhead camshaft engines, which were introduced in the 1970 Austin Kimberley / Austin Tasman front-wheel drive sedans, which were produced until 1972.
+The 1962–1965 Austin Freeway and Wolseley 24/80 large sedans were powered by BMC Australia's Blue Streak overhead valve petrol engine.
+This was followed by the six-cylinder versions of the BMC E-series overhead camshaft engines, which were introduced in the 1970 Austin Kimberley / Austin Tasman front-wheel-drive sedans, which were produced until 1972.
 This engine was upsized to a 2.6 L displacement in 1973 and used Leyland P76 and the Morris Marina large cars until 1975.

 Usage in motorcycles

 From 1964 to 1967, Honda produced several Grand Prix motorcycle racing motorcycles powered by straight-six versions of the Honda RC petrol racing engine; these versions were designated the '3RC164', 'RC165', 'RC166' and Honda RC174.
 The unrelated road-use Honda CBX was produced from 1978 to 1982 and was powered by a 1047 cc dual overhead camshaft petrol engine.

-The 1973-1989 Benelli Sei series was the first road-use motorcycle to use a straight-six engine.
+The 1973–1989 Benelli Sei series was the first road-use motorcycle to use a straight-six engine.
 Initially released with a 747 cc single overhead camshaft petrol engine, in 1979 it was upgraded to a 906 cc engine.

-The 1979-1989 Kawasaki Z1300 roadster motorcycle was powered by a 1286 cc dual overhead camshaft petrol engine.
+The 1979–1989 Kawasaki Z1300 roadster motorcycle was powered by a 1286 cc dual overhead camshaft petrol engine.

 From 2011–present, the BMW K1600 series of touring motorcycles have been powered by a 1649 cc dual overhead camshaft petrol engine.